StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

 }
 ```

-In order to use `JsonConvert` we will need to add another package `Newtonsoft.Json` to the project
+In order to use `JsonConvert`, we will need to add another package `Newtonsoft.Json` to the project

-1. Right click the project
+1. Right-click the project
 2. Select 'Manage NuGet Packages...' to open the package manager for the project
 3. Click 'Browse'
 4. Search for the `Newtonsoft.Json` package